outdatedbrowser/outdated-browser/README.md

 ## FAQs

-Check out our Wiki FAQs page: https://github.com/burocratik/outdated-browser/wiki/FAQs
+Before opening a new issue please check our FAQ's page: https://github.com/burocratik/outdated-browser/wiki/FAQs

-## Team

-Made with love at Bürocratik.

 ## Contributing

 Fork the project.
-<br>Read through the outstanding issues or report new ones.
+<br>Read through the issues or report new ones.
 <br>Write some tests to make sure we don't accidentally break each other's code.
 <br>Send a pull request.